syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

 ## Angular binding

-**TagCloud** widget is availed with two types of angular JS support namely,
+**TagCloud** widget is availed with two types of angularJS support namely,

 * One way binding
 * Two way binding